Pillsbury Winthrop Shaw Pittman LLP - The Inside View

 Callbacks

-The callback process varies by office, but usually the candidate will meet with three to five partners or associates for half hour interviews.
+The callback process varies by office, but usually the candidate will meet with three to five partners or associates for half-hour interviews.
 The questions here tend to be similar to the OCI questions, meaning more competency-revealing conversations.
 Some callbacks also include lunch or coffee with attorneys.

-Brandt pointed out: “If a candidate gets to the callback stage, the Firm has determined that their resume meets our criteria and the attorney who interviewed them on campus thought they would be a good fit for the Firm.”
+Brandt pointed out: “If a candidate gets to the callback stage, the firm has determined that their resume meets our criteria and the attorney who interviewed them on campus thought they would be a good fit for the firm.”

 Top tips for this stage: “A callback is the opportunity for the candidate to meet with other attorneys to give them a feel for who the candidate is and whether they would fit in and succeed at Pillsbury” – Mariah Brandt